aws-samples/eks-workshop/content/beginner/170_statefulset/_index.md

 * Ordered, graceful deployment and scaling
 * Ordered, automated rolling updates

-In this Chapter, we will review how to deploy MySQL database using `StatefulSet` and `Amazon Elastic Block Store` (EBS) as [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+In this Chapter, we will review how to deploy a MySQL database using `StatefulSet` and `Amazon Elastic Block Store` (EBS) as [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 The example is a MySQL single leader topology with a follower running asynchronous replication.